neerajsingh0101/admin_data/README.markdown

 * For both viewing the page and updating a record, security check is enforced.
 More on this in next section.

-* Add a new record (persmission check enforced)
+* Add a new record (update security check enforced)

-* Edit an existing record (persmission check enforced)
+* Edit an existing record (update security check enforced)

-* Delete an existing record (persmission check enforced and no callbacks)
+* Delete an existing record (update security check enforced and no callbacks)

-* Destroy an existing record (persmission check enforced and callbacks will be invoked)
+* Destroy an existing record (update security check enforced and callbacks will be invoked)

 * Diagnostic test lists all the columns which are foreign keys but index is not defined on them.